Kosum Phisai district

 Kosum Phisai (โกสุมพิสัย, /th/; โกสุมพิสัย, /tts/) is a district (amphoe) in the northern part of Maha Sarakham province, northeastern Thailand.

 Geography

-Neighboring districts are (from the north clockwise): Chiang Yuen, Kantharawichai, Mueang Maha Sarakham, Borabue, and Kut Rang of Maha Sarakham Province: Ban Phai, Ban Haet, and Mueang Khon Kaen of Khon Kaen province.
+Located on Highway 208, the town centre, after incorporating the area of Hua Khwang Subdistrict Administrative Organization in 2020, became an area of 6.54 square kilometers, with a population of 9,226 people and 4,204 households.
+At Almost exactly halfway between the cities of Khon Kaen and Maha Sarakham, the neighbouring districts are (from the north clockwise): Chiang Yuen, Kantharawichai, Mueang Maha Sarakham, Borabue, and Kut Rang of Maha Sarakham Province: Ban Phai, Ban Haet, and Mueang Khon Kaen of Khon Kaen province.

+Kosumpisai Forest Park

+Monkey Lake or 'Bung Ling' (บึง หลิง) as the forest is known locally, begins immediately in the Hua Khwang Subdistrict, a suburb some 500 metres from the town centre, and covers an area of approximately 175 rai (69 acres, 28 hectares).
+Bordered by the banks of the Chi River, the forest is a near-complete wetland ecosystem and features a natural 3 rai (about 1.2 acres) pond in the center that holds water year-round, with a depth of about 1-1.5 meters.

+In 2020, the Ministry of Natural Resources and Environment officially announced the area as a designated forest park.
+A major tourist attraction is the large population of over 1,000 semi-tame long-tail macaque monkeys.

 Administration

 Central administration

 Kosum Phisai is divided into 17 sub-districts (tambons), which are further subdivided into 235 administrative villages (mubans).